HTGovdocs/HTPH-rubygem/README.md

 and later in the HathiTrust Government Document Repository project.
 There really isn't anything special with them, and they may contain several re-inventions of the wheel.

+They are:

+* hathibench.rb
+    * Simple benchmarking tool
+* hathiconf.rb
+    * Reads configuration from .env
+* hathidata.rb
+    * Reads and writes to files in /data/
+* hathidb.rb
+    * Provides connection to mysql based on configs in .env
+* hathienv.rb
+    * Tells you if you are in dev or prod.
+* hathijdbc.rb
+    * Similar to hathidb but does it without jdbc-helper
+* hathilog.rb
+    * Write to logfiles in /log/
+* hathinormalize.rb
+    * Contains some common normalization rules

 ## Installation

 Add this line to your application's Gemfile: